eunomia-bpf/eunomia-cc/README.md

-# An eBPF compile template for ebpm
+# An eBPF online compile template for eunomia-bpf

 An CO-RE compile set to help you focus on writing a single eBPF program in the kernel.
 Nothing more TODO!